cmsc240-f23/cmsc240-f23.github.io/guides/vscode-git.md

    ![VScode New Window, Explore, Clone Repository](/images/vscode-explorer-clone-repo.png)

-   > If you don't see an option to `Clone Repository` then you may not have `git` installed.
-Follow this [link](https://git-scm.com/download) to install it for your computer.

 4. Enter the repo link in the command pallet and confirm the file location you want to cloen the repository to.